rodelgc/sample-selenium-cucumber/README.md

 This test uses 2 Docker images:
 - Zalenium - contains a Selenium Grid that the tests will use
 - OpenJDK - for the JDK

-The tests are using Cucumber/Gherkin style, and will be triggered using the Gradle wrapper inside the project.

 ## Requirements
 1. This test can be run in any Windows/Mac/Linux host